w-a-r-m-inventory-system/Food-Pantry-Inventory/docs/source/IndividualBoxInstructions.rst

 If you click on **Merge Pallets** both pallets along with their boxes will be merged into the new location you picked from the **Enter location to move pallet to** screen.
+You will see a screen stating "boxes move to row, bin, tier".

 Attempt to Move an Empty Pallet
 ---------------------------------

-If you attempt "Enter location to move pallet from" and there are no boxes recorded in the database for that pallet you will see a screen similar to the one shown below.
+If you attempt "Enter location to move pallet from" and there are no boxes recorded in the database for that pallet location you will see a screen similar to the one shown below.

 .. image:: manual_box_images/MoveEmptyPallet_0_03_01.png